vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/command-region-pattern.md

 ---
 title: "The Command Region Pattern"
 description: >
-        The Command Pattern is a behavioural design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event.
+        The Command Pattern is a behavioral design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event.
 date: 2020-04-15
 type: blog